Top-philic ALP phenomenology at the LHC: the elusive mass-window: Acknowledgements

 \section{Acknowledgements}

 We thank Ilaria Brivio and Jesus Bonilla for many insightful discussions.
 DP and ST thank the Galileo Galilei Institute for Theoretical Physics for the hospitality during the completion of this work.
 FM is grateful to Alessandro Vicini for help with {\sc POWHEG}.
 SB thanks Marco Gorghetto, Hyungjin Kim and Andrea Mitridate for useful discussions.
 SB and AM are supported in part by the Strategic Research Program High-Energy Physics of the Research Council of the Vrije Universiteit Brussel and by the iBOF “Unlocking the Dark Universe with Gravitational Wave Observations: from Quantum Optics to Quantum Gravity” of the Vlaamse Interuniversitaire Raad.
 SB, FM and AM are supported in part by the “Excellence of Science - EOS” - be.h project n.30820817.
 SB is in part supported by FWO-Vlaanderen through grant numbers 12B2323N.
 This work is supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy - EXC 2121 Quantum Universe - 390833306.
 KM is supported by an Ernest Rutherford Fellowship from the Science and Technologies Facilities Council (STFC), grant No. ST/X004155/1, and was previously supported by STFC grant No. ST/T000759/1.
+ST is supported by a FRIA (Fonds pour la forma- tion `a la Recherche dans l’Industrie et dans l’Agriculture) Grant of the Belgian Fund for Research, F.R.S.-FNRS (Fonds de la Recherche Scientifique-FNRS) \begin{appendices}